puradawid/puradawid.github.io/_posts/2018-12-28-testing-java-code-performance-with-jmh.md

 ## How to run JMH

+You can find the code [here][4].
 Not much code has to be used.
 At first, I had to create a submodule from an archetype:

 ```
 mvn archetype:generate \